1921–1923 famine in Ukraine: Relief

 International relief organizations acting in the Volga region began in August 1921, but the Soviet government in Ukraine started seeking their help only in January 1922, when many people were already starving.
-The American Relief Administration opened its office in Kyiv, after Lincoln Hutchinson's trip by car in late December 1921 to January 1922 to Odessa, Mykolaiv, and Zaporizhzhia.
-Offices in Odessa and Mykolaiv were opened in late March 1922.
+The American Relief Administration opened its office in Kyiv, after Lincoln Hutchinson's trip by car in late December 1921 to January 1922 to Odesa, Mykolaiv, and Zaporizhzhia.
+Offices in Odesa and Mykolaiv were opened in late March 1922.

 The communist Workers International Relief did not start functioning until November 1922 in Ukraine.
 The Nansen Mission started actual work in Ukraine in May 1922, with Vidkun Quisling as the head of the Kharkiv office.
 Most offices continued their work until the summer of 1923, as the situation in Ukraine was still rougher than the mostly-recovered Volga region.

 Historiography

 A considerable historiographical debate about whether this failure to address the famine in Ukraine was deliberate still occurs.
 Vladimir Lenin and other Russian Bolshevik leaders made a number of statements that insisted that Ukraine should be conquered because Russian communists needed grain, and Ukrainian peasant households were the enemies of the Soviet regime because they resisted grain requisitions.
 Thus, a certain level of hostility between the Russian communists and the Ukrainian peasantry was established.

 Differences in attitudes towards Russian and Ukrainian peasants could have been based on their perceived loyalty: the Volga region was seen as loyal, but Ukrainians were treated as "peasant bandits."
 To seize grain in the Mykolaiv region, the military was ordered to take hostages from local families.
 Critics of the theory point out that no decrees or other strategic documents directly prescribing the elimination of the Ukrainian peasantry were found.

 Among researchers who describe the famine of 1921–1923 as genocide are Wasyl Veryha and Roman Serbyn.